 This recipe is thickened with cornflour.
 It mixes with the juices from the meat and tomato puree to make a tasty gravy.

 If you prefer, you can cook the recipe with stock rather than water.
 You could also add extra garlic and herbs.
-In addition to marmite, you could also add Worcestershire sauce.
+In addition to Marmite, you could also add Worcestershire sauce.

 I've used dried mixed herbs for convenience in this recipe.
 But you could also use single herbs such as thyme, oregano, parsley or rosemary.
 And of course fresh herbs are great as well if you have them.
 Just chop them finely, and be generous as they are not as concentrated as dried herbs.

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.